manincNL/markus-profile/content/posts/learning-culture/index.md

 6. Protect Time
 This might be the hardest part — but also the most important.
 Even if it’s just a few hours a month, protect time for learning the same way you protect time for delivery.
 Otherwise, it will always be the first thing to slip.

+## A Personal Example: Learning as a Ritual, Not an Event
+At one of my previous employers — a consultancy company — there was a powerful tradition: every Friday, the entire company came together for four hours.
+It wasn’t an offsite or a quarterly event.
+It was every week.
+Mandatory, but framed as something we all looked forward to.

+The format was simple but intentional: we’d start by checking in with each other — not just professionally, but personally.
+We shared how we were doing, looked at the company’s financials, and gave updates on our assignments.
+Then we had three 45-minute slots where anyone could share something, ask for help, run a dry-run of a workshop, or explore an idea.
+People even started a podcast during lunch breaks.
+Over time, it became part of our DNA.

+What stood out most was how real it felt.
+There was even a light-hearted competition for “biggest f***-up” — and yes, there was a prize.
+It created a space where people could be honest, vulnerable, and curious without fear.
+Most new hires were closed on Fridays, because candidates would present to the group — and the group would decide with a Roman vote.
+That tells you how deeply this rhythm was embedded in the company’s trust and learning culture.

+What I took from that experience is how valuable consistency is.
+The Fridays happened no matter what — even if revenue was down, even if things were busy.
+And because of that, it created a deep sense of connection.
+I’ve worked at other consultancies where all that mattered was margin and billable hours.
+There, I felt more like I belonged to the client than the company that employed me.
+Here, it was different.
+This was a place where people learned from each other, supported each other, and stayed connected to something bigger than just their project.

+Would this work in every organization?
+Not exactly.
+It needs to be adapted to the culture.
+But the principle — creating a regular, intentional space to learn and connect — is something I’ve carried with me ever since.

+## Why It Pays Off
+When teams commit to learning, they don’t just level up technically — they start to think differently.
+They become more adaptable, more collaborative, and more resilient in the face of change.
+They recover faster from mistakes, onboard faster into new domains, and communicate more openly.
+In short: they grow — together.

+For leaders, fostering a learning culture isn’t about being the smartest in the room or delivering a perfect playbook.
+It’s about making space for growth and showing people that learning isn’t a detour — it’s the path.
+I’ve seen firsthand how teams that feel supported in their development take more initiative, stay more engaged, and deliver better outcomes.

+And maybe most importantly: learning cultures retain people.
+Not because of perks or processes, but because they create a sense of purpose and progress.
+People want to stay where they feel seen, challenged, and connected.

+In fast-moving environments, the teams that learn the fastest often win — not because they never fail, but because they know how to reflect, adapt, and move forward together.